LPhD/Jess/docs/source/import.rst

 Once Jess has been installed, you can start the server and begin to import code into the database by executing `jess-import`.
-In one terminal, execute the Jess server:
+In one terminal, execute the Jess server (where `$JESS` is the Jess root directory):

 .. code-block:: none

 	cd $JESS
 	./jess-server

-where `$JESS` is the Jess root directory.
-In a second terminal, import the code as follows
+In a second terminal, you can now import a project.
+Therefore, the source code of the project must be first packed as a tarball.
+Then you can invoke jess-import to import the project.

 .. code-block:: none

-	`cd $JESS`
+	cd $JESS
-	`tar -cvf testCode.tar.gz testCode`
+	tar -cvzf testCode.tar.gz path/to/your/projectCode
-	`jess-import testCode.tar.gz`
+	jess-import testCode.tar.gz

 This will upload the tarball to the server, unpack it, parse the code and create a new project and corresponding graph database.
 The project